pydata/xarray/doc/user-guide/data-structures.rst

 DataTree Inheritance
 ~~~~~~~~~~~~~~~~~~~~

 DataTree implements a simple inheritance mechanism.
-Coordinates and their
+Coordinates, dimensions and their
 associated indices are propagated from downward starting from the root node to
 all descendent nodes.
 Coordinate inheritance was inspired by the NetCDF-CF
 inherited dimensions, but DataTree's inheritance is slightly stricter yet